Scrapbooking business plan for starting your own business

 Step5: Recruit and Start

-Last, you have to make a list of required personnel and hire them to start executing your idea of the business.
+Last, you have to make a list of required personnel and hire them to start executing your ideas regarding the business.

 |Research and Development||$10,000|